Debunking COVID-19 myths

 Myths are statements that aren't based in current facts.
 They are sometimes called misinformation.

-Before you take action to prevent or treat COVID-19, check with your healthcare professional.
+Before you take action to prevent or treat COVID-19, check with a healthcare professional.
 Vaccines and medicine to treat COVID-19 are now available.
 And more is known about medicines that don't work.
 Untested products that claim to treat COVID-19 also aren't likely to work.
 Some may cause serious harm.